A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 With its 35mm fixed focal length, this lens is perfect for everyday situations, from portrait photography to landscape shots.

-In addition, the lens is a flyweight with about 200 grams and fits in every photographer’s bag.
+What’s more, the lens is a lightweight at only about 200 grams and fits in just about any photographer’s camera bag.

 Sony 35 mm, f/2.8